 If either of these signs are accompanied by a dropping heartbeat, low blood pressure, dark stools, blood in urine or stools, or falling unconscious, you should immediately consider them serious and visit a doctor.
 If you are dehydrated and have diabetes or a dysfunctional kidney, then visit urgent care.
 If the dehydration follows a heat stroke, loose motions or vomiting, stomach infection, or a bladder infection, immediately consult with a healthcare professional.
 The staff at PACS Urgent Care is always keen to assist and answer your questions.
 Reach out to us today or simply walk in and meet our team.
-For more information, call us or book an appointment today.
+For more information, call us or online check-in today.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA!
-We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, Ruther Glen VA, Bagdad VA, Athens VA, Doswell VA, and surrounding areas.

 Additional Services You May Need